AbsaOSS/hermes/_docs/0.3/components/e2e-runner.md

 #### Features

 - run all the tests in order as specified in the JSON
-- extend LoggingFunctions for your own logs implementation
+- extend `LoggingFunctions` for your own logging implementation

 #### Features for spark-job